I am a trained fine artist. These series of articles share what mediums such as ink, pencil, or paint can do for your artwork.

 - They seem to last forever because of the harder leads.
 I am speaking from experience.
 Harder leads are easier to sharpen and don't crumble anywhere near as much.
 In the long run, for me, they are more economical.

-2. Another oil-based pencil with excellent quality is Holbein.
+Holbein is another oil-based pencil with excellent quality.
 I have not tried these but am going on reputation.
-Holbein is a professional grade brand for oil paints, so I would not be surprised that the pencils would also be excellent.
+Holbein is a professional-grade brand for oil paints, so I would not be surprised that the pencils would also be excellent.
 They are not sold as open stock, and in the States, you have to buy them online.

 Which Pencil Is Right for Me?